magomimmo/modern-cljs/doc/tutorial-22.md

 implementing unit tests for the `Enfocus` lib.

 I discussed a lot with [Creighton Kirkendall][6] about how to unit test its lib.
-At the beginning, we had two completly different views of this topic.
+At the beginning, we had two completely different views of this topic.

-Being `Enfocus` a live DOM manipulation lib, he worries a lot about the need to have a visual confirmation of its correctness on any browser.
-My obsession with the application of the *separation of concerns principle* drove me instead in finding a way to keep the unit tests which do not need a visual confirmation separated from the unit tests which eventually need to be visualized in any browser to be confirmed.
+Being `Enfocus` a live DOM manipulation lib, he worried a lot about the need to have a visual confirmation of its correctness on any browser.
+On the contrary, my obsession with the application of the *separation of concerns principle* drove me in looking for a way to keep the unit tests which do not need a visual confirmation separated from the unit tests which eventually need to be visualized in any browser to be confirmed.

 He's more a front-end guy.
 I'm more a back-end guy and this is a good opportunity to fortify the `Enfocus` lib by taking the best of the two